Matoy7/anchor-interview-task/README.md

 ### 4. Run the application

-To run the Spring Boot application, use the following command:
+To run the Spring Boot application, you can do one of the following:
+ - run the following command:

 ```bash
 mvn spring-boot:run
 ```
-via cmd go to the compiled traget folder (where the jar is) and run:
+- via cmd go to the compiled traget folder (where the jar is) and run:

 ```
 java -jar anchor-interview-task-1.0-SNAPSHOT.jar
 ```
-Or, if you prefer to run it via some IDE (i.e. with Intellij)
+- run it via some IDE (i.e. with Intellij)

 The application will start on `http://localhost:8080` by default.